LeoQK/Manual/README.md

 ## About

-We met as students at Johns Hopkins University, where we developed and taught a course on decision-making based on the real-time strategy game StarCraft II and other game-like scenarios for over two years.
+Our team met as students at Johns Hopkins University, where we developed and taught a course on decision-making based on the real-time strategy game StarCraft II and other game-like scenarios for over two years.
 We empowered decision-makers with games.
 Now we are using our experience to empower gaming for enterprise.